 - 1. From the Centers toolbar, click the Defect Information Center icon. - 2.
-Select a job that failed from the Job list.

-- Right-click the associated defect in the Defect list and select Edit Defect.
-TrackRecord opens and displays the defect. - 4.
+Select a job that failed from the Job list. - 3.
+Right-click the associated defect in the Defect list and select Edit Defect.
+The application used to create the defect opens and displays the defect. - 4.
 Modify or close the defect if appropriate. - 5.
-Exit TrackRecord to return to QADirector.
+Exit the application and return to QADirector.